 Instructions

-- Place zucchini on heated grill and allow to cook for about 2-3 minutes on each side or until cooked to your liking.
-Remove from grill, cool for several minutes and then cut into quarters or bite sized pieces.
+- Place zucchini on heated grill and allow to cook for about 2 minutes on each side or until cooked but not overly soft so that it doesn't become mushy and water logged.
+Remove from grill, cool for several minutes and then cut into bite sized pieces.
+If grilling the corn as well, brush lightly with olive oil on all sides and the cook for about 15 minutes, turning slightly every 2-3 minutes.

-- Cook pasta according to package.
+- Cook pasta al dente according to package.
 Drain water and run under cold water.

 Notes